 Solution: personalized policy

-We generated a personalized policy that recommended reaching out only to customers for whom it would be beneficial.
+We generated a personalized policy and recommended reaching out only to customers for whom it would be beneficial.

-A successful outcome of the AE’s is the delivery of the item to the company’s offices within fourteen days of the last call.
+A successful outcome of the AE’s communication policy is the delivery of the item to the company’s offices within fourteen days of the last call.

-Once the process of generating the policy is done, the user can consume all the data regarding how to optimize their KPI, with data visualization of comparisons between the current policy and our policy.
+Once the process of generating the policy is done, the user can consume all the data regarding how to optimize their KPI, with data visualization of comparisons between the current policy (based on past data), and our policy.
 We demonstrate how using our policy will affect the business cycle, and offer more details about how our model is working behind the scenes.

 This is a daily monitoring page that keeps track of the model runs.
 The user can get updates about the KPI’s performances in the last 6 months, including the average compliance rate with the policy by AEs.